Market Updates

 Rates moved higher this week, but FHA demand moved up too.

-Recent mortgage reporting tied to MBA application data showed the FHA share of total applications rising to 19.4% as overall affordability stayed tight.
+That sounds backwards until you look at what buyers are dealing with in California.
+MBA application data showed the FHA share of total applications rising to 19.4% as overall affordability stayed tight.
 Purchase demand held up better than refinance activity, even with rates pushing higher.

 Why FHA is getting more attention right now

 When rates rise, the monthly payment gets squeezed.
 In California, that pain hits harder because purchase prices are already high.
+A borrower who qualified comfortably a few months ago may now be dealing with a higher P&I payment, less room for taxes and insurance, tighter debt-to-income ratios, and less cash left after down payment and closing costs.

-That is where FHA often enters the conversation.
+That's where FHA enters the conversation.

 What FHA offers that helps buyers stretch

-Depending on the file, FHA can be more forgiving when the ratios are close.
+• Easier debt-to-income fit in some cases.
+FHA can be more forgiving when the ratios are close.

-Why this trend makes sense in California specifically
+Why this trend makes sense in California

 Get Your Free Rate Quote